First-Year and Transfer Student Support

 Engineering (ENGR) 101

-ENGR 101 is a NSF funded course designed to support first-year students in the Multicultural Engineering Program who may feel a little unsure of their major choice and are interested in learing more about all 13 majors in the College of Engineering.
+ENGR 101 is a NSF funded course designed to support first-year students in the Multicultural Engineering Program who are interested in learing more about all 13 majors in the College of Engineering.
 By participating in ENGR 101, students will:

 - Understand and utilize Cal Poly resources that aid in your major exploration